 New Dunkin’ Line of Packaging

 2019 became a monumental year for Dunkin’ Donuts.
-Changing their name to just Dunkin’, the hot coffee and sweet donuts they serve have now been joined by full meals, delicious sides, merchandise and plenty more.
+Changing their name to just Dunkin’, the hot coffee and sweet doughnuts they serve have now been joined by full meals, delicious sides, merchandise and plenty more.

 More products and offerings means not only a new name, but also a fresh look to their packaging.
 The reduction in lettering has allowed Dunkin’ to include more playful symbols and engaging wording on their bags, cups and boxes.
 This adds a new level of friendliness and personality to Dunkin’ that people not only get in-store, but also get to take with them.

 Most people today are now keenly aware of the effect that wasteful packaging choices have on our environment.
 Dunkin’ has made a point of incorporating more sustainability into its strategy, such as packaging made from recycled content that can be composted after use.
 Dunkin’ is proving that attractive, sustainable, cost-effective packaging is available to businesses who make the effort.